Dasher42BC/FoundationFramework/README.md

 * Make it a walled garden, restricting third-party modding, or
 * Rely on savvy users to restrict its automatic loading, or
+* Fully screen and sanitize all third-party content before importing it, or
-* Ensure that hotfixes are retired and real fixes are merged, rather than sticking around for decades and becoming explicit dependencies.
+* Ensure through a merged, maintain codebase that hotfixes are retired and real fixes are merged, rather than sticking around for decades and becoming explicit dependencies.

 There is no substitute for code review, and it takes non-trivial skill on the part of the modpack authors to ensure quality builds.
 Please respect their work.
 Any addition of third-party code, re-addition of Autoloads, or usage of code not compliant with the LGPL or Totally Games licenses is completely unsupported and discouraged by this project.
 This software is as-is, and any risks or bugs are taken by those who make, distribute, or use them.